 COURSE LENGTH MAXIMUM TIME FRAME

 Cosmetology

-Cosmetology - Full Time 43 Weeks 54 Weeks
+Cosmetology - Full Time 43 Weeks 55 Weeks

 Esthetics

-Esthetics - Full Time 29 Weeks 36 Weeks
+Esthetics - Full Time 29 Weeks 37 Weeks

-The maximum time frame allowed for transfer students who need less than full course requirements will be determined based on 80% of the scheduled contracted hours.
+The maximum time frame calculation includes school published closures.
+Transfer students who need less than full course requirements, the maximum time frame will be determined based on 125% of the scheduled contracted hours.
 If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and will be terminated from the program.
 Students who exceed the maximum time frame may be permitted to re-enroll, and be charged tuition fees accordingly, on a cash-pay basis.
-Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completes are considered part of the Satisfactory Academic Progress calculation.
+Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completed are considered part of the Satisfactory Academic Progress calculation.
 For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.